anandkulkarnisg/countDownLatch/README.md

 # countDownLatch
-Implementation of a count down latch for concurrent coding similar to Java interface.
+Anand Kulkarni - 14/08/2018 - Implementation of a count down latch for concurrent coding similar to Java interface.